-- In a medium pot over medium heat, warm the water.
+- In a medium pot over medium heat, warm the olive oil (or water.)
 Once warm, pour in the flour/spice mixture and whisk constantly for about a minute.
 Whisk in the tomato paste, then slowly pour in the broth, whisking constantly.

 - Bring to a boil, then simmer for 5 minutes, whisking often to remove lumps.
 It should thicken a bit.
 Remove from heat, and whisk in the vinegar.
 Taste and add more salt as needed.
 Set aside.